nql5161/docs-temp-rtd/source/docs/sphinx-hints.rst

 Occasionally, it is convenient to sample code multiple code blocks from a single source file.
 If the file is included in the project directory, then this can be done with the `literalinclude <https://www.sphinx-doc.org/en/1.5/markup/code.html#Includes>`__ directive.

 If the source file is not present in the project directory, but is hosted on the web, the `remoteliteralinclude <https://pypi.org/project/sphinxcontrib-remoteliteralinclude/>`__ extension can be used.
+This is included in the default template.

 ..
 TODO:: Can this work with code hosted on private repos?